-12 noon (5:00 pm home time)
+12 noon (5:00 pm home time) sitting outside the orphanage

 You will never believe this!
 We came back to the orphanage & ended up watching the 4 & 5 year olds putting on a show because it’s a holiday here.
 I think it’s child day (we got very emotional watching them).
 Anyway, after about 30 min. of “we’re almost done”, we decided to at least say hi to the kids since we were so close.
 We went to see Ana & the teachers were (I think) asking where she was going to live.
 So, I pulled out the scrap book.
 You should have seen their faces!
 I wish I understood what they were saying!
 We said goodbye & went to say hi to Ruslan.
 On the way, a woman grabbed Mitch & started talking loudly.
 I caught enough to figure out that she wanted him to carry the props from the play from the hall back into the room.
 Now you have to remember that we are dressed for court in suits & he is wearing a tie & it is very hot inside!
 We get to see Alek finally when Igor get’s me & says they need me right away.
 So Mitch had his 1st all alone time with his son.
 He said it was scarry!
 When the teachers came to check on them, Alek was so hot & sweaty from clinging to Mitch that they gave him hot tea!
 That makes sense!
 Also, someone must have bought them a new fridge & they were trying to install it in Alek’s room.
 Mitch is still trying to figure out what all the tools were for, including an axe & a power drill!
 At lunch time, Mitch came to find me.
 I was in the basement (lawyers office?) typing our own court forms in Ukrainian!
 It’s a regular keyboard that has English letters in black & Cyrillic letters in red on each key & bugs were crawling across the keyboard!
 Everytime I had to type the letter “i”, I had to switch the program language to English & then back while Lena pointed out the next letter to type for me.
 How was this faster?
 When I figured out that I was typing our names again, I showed her I could copy & paste it.
 Wow technology!
 (Good thing the shortcut icons look the same!)